apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

 * 201: Success.
 Corresponding task id is returned.
 * 400: Error in the request.
 Details can be found in the reported error.
+If you encounter the error "'oldUser' parameter should be an existing user," please note that this validation can be bypassed by specifying the `force` query parameter.

 The `fromStep` query parameter allows skipping previous steps, allowing to resume the username change from a failed step.